Image & Video APIs

 Configuration precedence

 You can set transformations and a number of other configurations either in the <video> tag or in the videoPlayer instance.
-In both cases, they define the defaults that will apply to all video sources.
-You should not include the same configuration parameter in both the tag and the JavaScript element, but if you do, the JavaScript setting will take precedence.
+In both cases, they define the defaults that apply to all video sources.
+You shouldn't include the same configuration parameter in both the tag and the JavaScript element, but if you do, the JavaScript setting takes precedence.

 In general, if you set the same configuration parameter for a specific video source, those values override the values of the parallel setting for the player.

-However, if transformations are defined for both the source and the player, the transformation definitions are merged.
+However, if you define transformations for both the source and the player, the transformation definitions get merged.
 For example, you could define width, height, and text overlay transformations at the player level, and then apply some special effect transformations for a particular video source.
-The resulting video will include all of the above transformations.
+The resulting video includes all of the above transformations.

 The cloudinary autoPlayMode (data-cld-autoplay-mode) is similar to the standard HTML5 autoplay parameter, but includes additional possible values.
-You should not include both settings in your player, but if you do, the Cloudinary autoplay mode setting takes precedence.
+You shouldn't include both settings in your player, but if you do, the Cloudinary autoplay mode setting takes precedence.

-Video titles, subtitles, and descriptions can help give your audience quick information about your video.
-This information is displayed as follows:
+Video titles and descriptions can help give your audience quick information about your video.
+When set, the video player displays this information as follows:

-• The title and subtitle is displayed at the top of the video player whenever the controls are displayed.
+• The title and description get displayed at the top of the video player whenever the controls are visible.

-• The title is displayed on the playlist thumbnails in the playlist widget or 'Next up' preview.
+• The title gets displayed on the playlist thumbnails in the playlist widget or 'Next up' preview.

-• The title, subtitle, and description are displayed for the primary video recommendation when recommendations are enabled.
-The title is displayed for the remaining recommendations.
+• The title and description get displayed for the primary video recommendation when recommendations are on.
+The title gets displayed for the remaining recommendations.

-• If a title is not defined for any of the above, the video's public ID is used instead.
-If a subtitle or description is not defined, those elements are not displayed.
+• If a title isn't defined for playlist or recommendations, the video's public ID gets used instead.
+If a description isn't defined, that element isn't displayed.

 Note